TULiberalArts/12.-Gender-Sexuality-and-Women-s-Studies/pages/undergradaute.md

 title: Undergraduate
 keywords: 'sexuality, gender, bachelors degree, jewish womens studies certificate'
 description: >-
+  Students interested in an intersectional approach to gender, sexuality, race and other key identities and the consequences these intersections have in people’s lives.
 # custom variables
 sidebar: true
 sidebar-content: |